 The Samsung Galaxy S24+ sits below the S24 Ultra in Samsung’s flagship line-up, but can be considered one of the best camera phones for photography.
-Its likely appeal lies with those who want many of the advanced specifications of the Samsung Galaxy S24 Ultra, but at a lower price.
+Its appeal lies with those who want many of the advanced specifications of the Samsung Galaxy S24 Ultra, but at a lower price.

 Amateur Photographer verdict

-The 50 MP camera performs well in a wide range of situations, and delivers excellent quality images.
+The 50 MP camera performs well in a wide range of situations and delivers excellent quality images.
 However, a dedicated macro mode would have been welcome at this price.- High resolution main camera

 - Selfie camera has AF